goat-community/goat-docs/docs/toolbox/accessibility_indicators/connectivity.md

 import TabItem from '@theme/TabItem';
 import thematicIcon from "/img/toolbox/data_management/join/toolbox.webp";

-# Heatmap Connectivity
+# Heatmap - Connectivity
-**Connectivity-based Heatmaps** uses a color-coded map to visualize the connectivity of locations within an area of interest ([AOI](../../../further_reading/glossary#area-of-interest-aoi "What is an AOI?")).
+A color-coded map to visualize the connectivity of locations within an area of interest ([AOI](../../../further_reading/glossary#area-of-interest-aoi "What is an AOI?")).

 ## 1. Explanation

 Visualized as a color-coded hexagonal grid, heatmaps take into account real-world transport and street networks to compute connectivity.
-After specifying a *routing type* (Walk, Bicycle, etc.) and *travel time limit*, the result shall display a color-coded hexagonal grid representing the relative connectivity of all locations within the specified AOI.
+After specifying a *routing type* (Walk, Bicycle, etc.) and *travel time limit*, the result will display a color-coded hexagonal grid representing the relative connectivity of all locations within the specified AOI.

 Unlike our other heatmaps which focus on visualizing the accessibility to specific points (such as [POI](../../../further_reading/glossary#point-of-interest-poi "What is a POI?")) or amenities from surrounding areas, connectivity-based heatmaps represent the overall connectivity of an area.
 This means that all locations within your AOI are considered to be destinations, and for each location, its "connectivity" represents the geographic area (within and outside the AOI) from which the location is accessible, considering the specified *routing type* and *travel time limit*.